CloudSihmar/introduction-to-kubernetes/Services.md

 **Resources:**

 > - Kubernetes Documentation - https://kubernetes.io/docs/home/
-> - Kubernetes in Action - Marko Lukša
+> - Kubernetes in Action - Marko Lukša - Manning Publications
-> - Kubernetes Fundamentals (LFS258) - The Linux Foundation
+> - Kubernetes Fundamentals (LFS258) - Timothy Serewicz - The Linux Foundation
-> - Kubernetes for Developers (LFD259) - The Linux Foundation
+> - Kubernetes for Developers (LFD259) - Timothy Serewicz - The Linux Foundation
+> - Certified Kubernetes Application Developer (CKAD) Study Guide - Benjamin Muschko - O'Reilly Media
 > - Getting Started with Kubernetes - Sander van Vugt - Addison-Wesley Professional

-**LEGAL NOTICE: This document is created for educational purposes, and it can not be used for any commercial purposes.
+**LEGAL NOTICE: This document is created for educational purposes, and it can not be used for any commercial intentions.
 If you find this document useful in any means please support the original authors for ethical reasons.**

 [Return to the README page.](README.md)

-## Services
+# Services

 Pods need a way of finding other pods if they want to consume the services they provide.
 Configuring each client application by specifying the exact IP address or hostname of the server providing the service in the client’s configuration files will not work in Kubernetes because: